karenying/blog.karenying.com/content/posts/2020-06-16--adding-transitions-to-a-react-carousel-with-material-ui.md

 ### 2. Generating slide content

-We’re gonna put all our slide info in a new file called constants.js.
-It’ll take the shape of an array of objects that have the same structure as the content prop we worked with above:
+We’re gonna put all our slide info in a new file called `constants.js`.
+It’ll take the shape of an array of objects that have the same structure as the `content` prop we worked with above:

 `gist:karenying/4bbb25dc3f545417086a1c658b1ca554/constants-js`

-With constants.js, we can refactor App.js to import and index into SLIDE_INFO:
+With `constants.js`, we can refactor `App.js` to import and index into `SLIDE_INFO`:

 `gist:karenying/7961078e3ce798986f42082832f1cb02/app-js`